LD4/entity_metadata_management/docs/0.1/index.md

 {: #roles}

 * Entity Metadata Provider: An organization that collects, curates, and provides access to metadata about entities within an area of interest.
-* Entity Metadata Consumer: An institution that references or caches entity metadata from a provider.
+* Entity Metadata Consumer: An organization that references or caches entity metadata from an Entity Metadata Provider.

 #### 1.3.2.
 Terms about Entities
 {: #terms-about-entities}

-* Entity: An entity is any resource (a thing or a concept) identified with a URI that we may want to reference or make use of in data set.
+* Entity: An entity is any resource (a thing or a concept) identified with a URI that we may want to reference or make use of in a data set.
 Entities include, but are not limited to, what are referred to _authorities_, _controlled vocabulary terms_, or _real world objects (RWOs)_ in library, archives, and museum domains.
 * Entity Set: A set of entities that are grouped together by an Entity Metadata Provider.
 Entities can be grouped based on various criteria (e.g. subject headings, names, thesaurus, controlled vocabulary).

 #### 1.3.3.
 Terms from Activity Streams